IoannisKri/sandbox_terraform/tf_modules/simple_ec2/README.md

 - The instance is reachable via Internet.
 The predefined VPC infrastructure that comes with the sandbox account has been used.
 - The user is able to connect to the EC2 instance via SSH.

+!Disclaimer: We are using an S3 bucket as a dummy code / artifact repository.
+The code of the application served by the EC2 instances is picked up from the S3 bucket.

 ## Usage

 From within the Terraform EC2 instance created previously, do the following: